metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### Deal with Death

 Beginning at 20th level, you can exchange your life for another's, and die in their place.
+When a target within 15 feet of you dies, you die instead.
+That target is restored to full health.
+[You cannot be brought back to life with the spell Resurrection?].

 ## Soul Essence

-Beginning at 1st level, you begin to understand the essence of your soul, and how it was changed by it's proximity to death. / how you survived because of its nature.
+Beginning at 1st level, you begin to understand the essence of your soul, and how you survived your experiences because of its true nature.
+As your powers grow, you begin to understand how it has been changed by this proximity to death.

 ### Vengeful Soul